davidfsmith/deepracer-custom-car/README.md

-# DeepRacer Custom
+# DeepRacer Custom Car

 ## Description

-DeepRacer Custom provides a set of features that will improve your DeepRacer car.
+DeepRacer Custom Car provides a set of features that will improve your DeepRacer car.

 The repository is a merge of [deepracer-scripts](https://github.com/davidfsmith/deepracer-scripts) that contained improvements for the original car and [deepracer-pi](https://github.com/larsll/deepracer-pi) that ported DeepRacer to a Raspberry Pi4.